 - Employment by a school or youth services organization

-- Employment as a clinician working with youth, including private practice
+- Employment as a counselor, therapist, or social worker working with youth, including private practice

 - In a formal volunteer position with a youth services organization